Conference Themes & Topics

 • State of the art in smart cities

-• Understanding the impact of AI in energy and urban systems
+• AI optimised energy and urban systems

-• Advances in data analytics
+• Advances in data analytic methodologies

 • City observatories